specs as shared reality

 - failure metrics disappear

-That is enough to ground planning, implementation, QA, and review in the same world.
+that was enough to ground planning, implementation, qa, and review in the same world.

-Memory is useful for durable preferences and persistent facts.
-Specs are better for current truth because they are explicit, local, and revisable on purpose.
+memory was useful for durable preferences and persistent facts. specs worked better for current truth because they were explicit, local, and revisable on purpose.

-The moment multiple agents or sessions touch the same feature, versioning stops being optional.
+the moment multiple agents or sessions touched the same feature, versioning stopped being optional.

-If one agent read spec v2 and another implemented against v1, the team no longer shares a reality.
-It shares a category name.
+if one agent read spec v2 and another implemented against v1, the team no longer shared a reality. it shared a category name.

 spec: specs/auth-v2.md